John Shieldsmith

 Frances Haugen, a Facebook product manager, testified about issues surrounding moderation and failures on Facebook’s part.
 Artificial intelligence was supposed to take on the bulk of the moderation burden, yet many problematic posts got through.
 Was the failure on AI’s part, or because of a lack of human moderation and intellect?

-The Jetsons imagined a world of flying cars and robot housekeepers.
-While Rosey the Robot isn’t cleaning our house yet, tech leaders like Elon Musk and Mark Zuckerberg and companies like OpenAI continue to envision and promise an AI-powered world.
-A world of rapid advancement where AI moderates misinformation and hate on the internet and cars autonomously drive people around.
+The Jetsons imagined a world of flying cars, robot housekeepers, and sheer convenience.
+While Rosey the Robot isn’t cleaning your house yet, tech leaders like Elon Musk and Mark Zuckerberg, and companies like OpenAI and Google, continue to envision and promise an AI-powered world.
+A world of rapid advancement where AI moderates misinformation and hate on the internet, and cars autonomously drive people around.

 Where Social Media Went Wrong With AI